 Under the BCA, shareholders may be held liable for claims by third parties against a corporation to the extent of distributions received by them in a dissolution.
-The pro rata portion of our trust account distributed to our public shareholders upon the redemption of our public shares in the event we do not complete our initial business combination by August 24, 2017 (or by May 24, 2018 if we extend the period of time to consummate a business combination, as described in more detail in this Report), may be considered a liquidation distribution under Marshall Islands law.
+The pro rata portion of our trust account distributed to our public shareholders upon the redemption of our public shares in the event we do not complete our initial business combination by February 24, 2018 (or by May 24, 2018 if we extend the period of time to consummate a business combination, as described in more detail in this Report), may be considered a liquidation distribution under Marshall Islands law.
 If a corporation complies with certain procedures set forth in Section 105 of the BCA intended to ensure that it makes reasonable provision for all claims against it, including a period of between six months and three years (which may be extended under certain circumstances) during which third party claims can be brought against the corporation before any liquidating distributions are made to shareholders, any liability of shareholders with respect to a liquidating distribution is limited to the lesser of such shareholder's pro rata share of the claim or the amount distributed to the shareholder, and any liability of the shareholder would be barred after the third anniversary of the dissolution.
-However, it is our intention to redeem our public shares as soon as reasonably possible following May 24, 2018 in the event we do not complete our business combination and, therefore, we do not intend to comply with those procedures.
+However, it is our intention to redeem our public shares as soon as reasonably possible following February 24, 2018 (or May 24, 2018 if we extend such deadline for another three months) in the event we do not complete our business combination and, therefore, we do not intend to comply with those procedures.